 Chris first qualified as a Building Surveyor way back in 1987 and has worked for some varied organisations ranging from NHS Property, a large social housing provider in Nottingham, County Council and then finally with A&W. Chris works in a small but essential maintenance team of 2 surveyors, 4 support staff and a part time handyman.

 He also works alongside our Capital Surveyors and Civil Engineers.

-You can read Chris' current blog posts on this page below:
+You can read Chris' archived blog posts on this page below:

 We've reached that time of year again where things start to slow down (for some that is) and thoughts are given to the family and loved ones.
 Whether you believe this to be a time for religious celebrations or that a big fat fella in a red suit coming to pay a visit on Christmas Eve, it is ultimately a time to reflect.

 Looking back over the last year's work it's very difficult to remember a lot of the jobs we've done because we've been so busy ... although it has become somewhat easier now because all I need to do is read my blog from the last year and it all comes flooding back.

 It's great to see my kids trying their hardest to behave as much as possible in the hope that they're on Santa's good list, not wanting to miss out on the potential presents he may bring, and the thought of spending some quality time with the family is also great.